NexusMutual/docs/docs/governance/protocol-improvement-proposals.md

 # Nexus Mutual Protocol Improvement Proposals

 An Nexus Mutual Protocol Improvement Proposal (NMPIP) is a proposal to signal or enact change to the Nexus Mutual protocol.
-These proposals are used to engage with the community, reach consensus, and enact proposals if approved through an on-chain vote.
+These proposals are used to engage with the community, reach consensus, and enact proposals if approved through an onchain vote.

 Members can post, discuss, and vote on proposals that fall into one of the following categories.